Splash Mountain at the Magic Kingdom

 Splash Mountain was introduced to Magic Kingdom in 1992 and has become a beloved attraction for many guests.
-While the ride has its thrills, there are long breaks featuring over 100 audio animatronics along the way to the Laughing Place.
+While the ride has thrills, there are long breaks featuring over 100 audio-animatronics along the way to the Laughing Place.

-The one large drop at the end can cause a bit of a splash but typically not enough to douse you completely.
-When your log goes around the bend, and you witness the next log dropping is when you are in the most trouble.
-This is usually where you get the effect of the sprayers as well.
+The one significant drop at the end can cause a bit of a splash, but typically not enough to douse you completely.
+However, another log drops when your log starts around the bend after the drop.

-Splash Mountain Drops: The drops on Splash Mountain range from low to the large five-story drop at the end.
-The attraction has a fun way of playing on a guest’s anticipation of each drop being the one.
+Splash Mountain Drops: The drops on Splash Mountain range from tiny to the significant five-story drop at the end.
+The attraction has a fun way of playing on a guest’s anticipation of each approaching drop being the one.

-But when you get to the one, trust me, you’ll know it.
-Just don’t forget to smile as you plunge into the Briar Patch because the finale drop has an on-ride photo opportunity.
+But when you get to the main event, trust me, you’ll know it.
+Don’t forget to smile as you plunge into the Briar Patch because the finale drop has an on-ride photo opportunity.

-Ponchos for Splash Mountain: I recommend picking up ponchos from a dollar store prior to your vacation.
-I try to keep three or four in my backpack on a regular basis.
+Ponchos for Splash Mountain: I recommend picking up ponchos from a dollar store before your vacation.
+I try to keep three or four in my backpack regularly.
 The cheaper ones are lightweight, and I don’t feel bad about throwing them away after one use.

-While I don’t normally have to use them a lot, they have come in handy.
-You might elect to use a poncho prior to riding Splash Mountain.
-Just make sure to have it on before you get to the loading area.
+While I don’t use them often, they have come in handy.
+Make sure to have it on before you get to the loading area.

-Best Time to Ride: In most cases, I would wait until the hotter portion of the day between 1:00 p.m. and 5:00 p.m., depending on your touring strategy.
-That is also when lines for this attraction will be at their longest.
+Best Time to Ride: In most cases, I think the best time to ride Splash Mountain is in the hotter portion of the day between 1:00 p.m. and 5:00 p.m., depending on your touring strategy.
+Unfortunately, that is when lines for this attraction will be at their longest.

-But if you have two or more days in the Magic Kingdom on your vacation, it’s a good idea to implement different plans for each day.
-That way, you can take advantage of shorter lines at attractions like Splash Mountain during high-priority entertainment times.
+But if you have two or more days in the Magic Kingdom on your vacation, it’s good to implement different plans for each day.
+You can take advantage of shorter lines at attractions like Splash Mountain during high-priority entertainment times.

-As for the attraction, it’s normally high on most guest’s priority lists in warmer months and often builds long wait times.
-On the other hand, cooler months bring lesser lines for Splash Mountain.
-So keep these things into consideration when planning your day.
+Splash Mountain is usually on most guests’ priority lists in warmer months.
+On the other hand, cooler months usually mean fewer wait times.
+So keep these things in consideration when planning your day.